Despite what (many) Londoners will tell you, there is more to the UK than just the capital. Go see some of it with one of these autumn day trips!

 4. Great Yarmouth & The Norfolk Broads

 As autumn day trips go, this one is a little further away, but catch an early train and you’ll have a cracking day.
 Great Yarmouth’s Pleasure Beach draws over a million visitors a year.
-Surely that silenced the doubters who said it had Norfolk in chance… They’ve also got strong links to British history, with the Nelson Museum (named for the hometown hero) and Wellington Pier being two of the highlights.
+Surely that silenced the doubters who said it had Norfolk in chance… They’ve also got strong links to British history, with the Wellington Pier being one of the highlights.
 If you don’t fancy any of these, you can head into the countryside to find the Norfolk Broads.
 Commandeer a vessel if you’ve got a couple of hours to spare, and you’ll feel just like the Admiral as you sail the waters of East Anglia.
 Ahoy there!

 A three hour train journey from Liverpool Street will get you to Great Yarmouth, and you’re free to launch your naval campaign from there.